-Definition: Harassing another person because of that person's race, religion, color, sex, age, national or ethnic origin, political beliefs, marital status, disability, or social and family background, that places an individual in reasonable fear of harm to his/her person or damage to his/her property or has the effect of substantially disrupting the orderly operation of a school.
-Such harassment may include any slurs, innuendoes, or other verbal or physical conduct reflecting on an individual's race, ethnic background, gender, or disabling condition which has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; has the purpose or effect of unreasonably interfering with the individual's work or school performance or participation; or otherwise adversely affects an individual's educational opportunities.
+Definition: Harassing another person because of that person's race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin or genetic information, or social and family background, that places an individual in reasonable fear of harm to his/her person or damage to his/her property or has the effect of substantially disrupting the orderly operation of a school.
+Such harassment may include any slurs, innuendoes, or other verbal or physical conduct reflecting on an individual's race, color, religion, gender, age, marital status, sexual orientation, pregnancy, disability, political or religious beliefs, national or ethnic origin or genetic information, or social and family background, or disabling condition which has the purpose or effect of creating an intimidating, hostile, or offensive educational or work environment; has the purpose or effect of unreasonably interfering with the individual's work or school performance or participation; or otherwise adversely affects an individual's educational opportunities.
 Such harassment is prohibited at any school site, on school transportation or school-sponsored activity or through the use of data or computer software that is accessed through a computer, computer system, or computer network of a Santa Rosa County School District school.